GenesysDX-Bold360/Html-Chat-Sdk/README.md

 ##### Example Customization: 3rd Party Survey
 In this example customization we want to embed a 3rd party survey (e.g. surveymonkey or surveygizmo) instead of the BoldChat post-chat survey.
 The example survey will be embedded in an iframe, but could just as easily be fully customized html that submits to your own servers.

 One way you could accomplish this would be to directly modify bc-session, and instead of showing a post-chat survey when a chat ends instead show the 3rd party survey.

 Another way to accomplish this would be to create a bc.setOverrides function, which allows for overriding of any methods in bc-session, bc-view-manager, or bc-form-builder.
-Since any method can be overriden we will override the post-chat survey with our own survey.
+Since any method can be overridden we will override the post-chat survey with our own survey.

 ```javascript
 // Ensure the bc object is created to prevent loading order problems